 the University of South Australia, and a Research Scientist in the LINK Research Lab at the University of Texas, Arlington.
 A computer scientist by training and skills, Dragan considers himself a learning and information scientist developing computational methods that can shape next-generation learning and software technologies and

 advance our understanding of information seeking, sense-making, and self-regulated and social learning.
 Funded by granting agencies and industry in Canada and Europe, Dragan is a recipient of several best paper awards at

 the major international conferences in learning and software technology.
 The award-winning work of his team on the LOCO-Analytics software is considered one of the pioneering contributions in the growing area of learning analytics.
 Recently,

 he has founded ProSolo Technologies Inc that develops a software solution for tracking, evaluating, and recognizing competences gained through self-directed learning and social interactions.
 Committed to the development of international research community,

-the Learning Analytics Summer Institute, Dragan is a (co-)author of numerous research papers and books and a frequent keynote speaker.
+the Learning Analytics Summer Institute in 2013 and 2014.
+Currently serving as a founding editor of the Journal of Learning Analytics, Dragan is a (co-)author of numerous research papers and books and a frequent keynote speaker.

 learning analytics, learning technologies, self-regulated and social learning, learning design, higher education policy, commputational social science, language technologies